DurgeshS-25/Motor-Vehicle-collisions-Crashes/README.md

    - Defined mappings from source columns to target columns.
    - Created a mapping document to explain the transformations applied.
 4. **Database**:
-   - Data is stored in an Azure SQL Server, MySQL, or SQL Server database.
+   - Data is stored in  MySQL database.

 #### Phase 2: Data Integration and Validation
 1. **Staging to Integration**: